guardian/configuration-magic/README.md

 ## Logging
 By default the library will log to sysout, but if desired you can implement com.gu.Logger and pass that implementation when calling ````com.gu.cm.Configuration.apply````

-When using the play2.4 module, the default behaviour is to use PLay's default logger.
+Note that when using the play2.4 module, the default behaviour is to use Play's default logger.